7 day Walking Holiday The Inn Way... to the English Lake District

 EXPERIENCE, FITNESS, TERRAIN ETC...

-- This is a 7-day walking trip in the Lake District.
+- This is a 7-day walking trip in the Lake District based upon the route of The Inn Way to the English Lake District.
 Some hill-walking experience is required as we will be walking across valleys, hills, fells, moorland and mountains, although full guidance will be given.

 - Multi-day walking across the dales, hills, fells and mountains of the Lake District requires a good level of fitness and stamina, as we will be walking between 11 and 15 miles each day for 7 days in succession, with some significant climbs across rocky and mountainous terrain.